Complete Your Electronic Health Records Training with Miller-Motte College in Wilmington and Discover a New Career

 Work well with numbers?
 Enjoy working with people?
 Always wanted a career in the medical field?
 If yes, then Electronic Health Records training is perfect for you.

-With Miller-Motte College, you can earn your Electronic Health Records Associate of Applied Science in as little as 20 months.
+With Miller-Motte College, you can earn your Electronic Health Records Associate of Applied Science degree in as little as 20 months.
 Our Electronic Health Records program will ensure that you can find the right career for you, and it is already doing just that for students in Wilmington, Hampstead, Burgaw, Carolina Beach and Leland.

 Plus, our Electronic Health Records program is a Hybrid track program.
 What does this mean for you?
 You will take most of your coursework online with video, audio and text-based lessons and interactive discussion groups.
 You’ll then spend a few hours each week at the campus for face-to-face training.
 It’s the best of both worlds, for your convenience.